ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="Arrays_BinarySearch"></a>
 ### Binary Search
 Given a sorted array, we can find the existence of an element in O(logN) time instead of the standard O(N) time of a normal iterative search.
-As the array is sorted, we can in each iteration reduce our search space to half.
-We directly look at the middle element.
-If the element is the element we are looking for it is the answer, if it is bigger then the answer lies on the left, if it is smaller then the answer lies on the right.
-This process can be repeated recursively till search space becomes 0 or we have found the element.

 - Best Case : O(1)
 - Average Case : O(log(n))
 - Worst Case : O(log(n))
 - Space complexity : O(1)

+Binary search can be used for the following purposes:
+1. Index of a key
+2. Index of first occurrence of a key
+3. Index of last occurrence of a key
+4. Index of least element greater than key
+5. Index of greatest element less than key
+6. Binary search in unsorted array using range

+#### Index of a key
+As the array is sorted, we can in each iteration reduce our search space to half.
+We follow the following steps:
+1. Directly look at the middle element.
+If the element is the element we are looking for it is the answer.
+2. If it is bigger than the value we are looking for, so the element lies in the left subarray.
+3. If it is smaller than the value we are looking for, so the element lies in the right subarray.
+4. This process can be repeated recursively till the search space becomes 0 or we have found the element.
 ```java
 // Recursive Binary Search
 // The function remains the same, we just call it with modified